rolowhite/Turtlebot4/README.md

 # TurtleBot4 Waypoint Navigation & Sphere Detection — Recruitment Task

+***Simulation video link***

+In this video the largest object is RED
+Navigate to websocket_broadcaster.py and change the Waypoint co-ordinates to get a change in result

 A ROS 2 project built on top of a TurtleBot4 simulation (`SadmanSyfe/Recruitment-task` template): the robot receives a sequence of waypoints over a WebSocket connection, drives to each one in order, and at the final waypoint uses its